 Profile live Azure App Service apps with Application Insights

-Profiler currently works for ASP.NET and ASP.NET Core apps that are running on Azure App Service.
-The Basic service tier or higher is required to use Profiler.
+You can run Profiler on ASP.NET and ASP.NET Core apps that are running on Azure App Service using Basic service tier or higher.
 Enabling Profiler on Linux is currently only possible via this method.

 Enable Profiler for your app

 To enable Profiler for an app, follow the instructions below.
-If you are running a different type of Azure service, here are instructions for enabling Profiler on other supported platforms:
+If you're running a different type of Azure service, here are instructions for enabling Profiler on other supported platforms:

-Application Insights Profiler is pre-installed as part of the App Services runtime, but you need to turn it on to get profiles for your App Service app.
-Once you have deployed an app, even if you have included the App Insights SDK in the source code, follow the steps below to enable the profiler.
+Application Insights Profiler is pre-installed as part of the App Services runtime.
+The steps below will show you how to enable it for your App Service.
+Follow these steps even if you've included the App Insights SDK in your application at build time.